Mastering Web3 Marketing Attribution Analytics: A Complete Guide

 Example of Web3 marketing attribution analytics

 Let’s say you're the growth lead at a DeFi protocol and you're launching a new staking feature.
-Your goal is to drive users to stake their tokens through a dApp, and you want to know which marketing channels work.
+Your goal is to drive users to stake their tokens through a dApp, and you want to know which marketing tactics and channels work.

 Here’s how you might approach attribution in a Web3-native way.